frankframework/ci-images/README.md

 ### Known issues

-The Oracle image can't be build with Kaniko
+The Oracle image can't be built with Kaniko